 Favorite quote from the author:

 Historically, mountains have been widely used in metaphorical terms to describe spiritual awakenings, obstacles we as humans must face, or the ups and downs of life.
-The Mountain is You focuses on the block between you and the life you want to live.
+The Mountain Is You by Brianna Wiest focuses on the block between you and the life you want to live.
 The author uses the mountain to explain how all the imperfections, experiences, insecurities, and hardship you’ve faced so far built up in time and formed your personal challenge that you must overcome in order to grow.

-Essentially, our purpose here is to grow and reach our true inner potential.
-And whether we like it or not, we all grow and mature every day.
-However, the way we react to and embrace this process will decide the success of our endeavors.
-Truth is, your old self cannot sustain your dream life.
+Our purpose is to grow and reach our true inner potential.
+Whether we like it or not, we all mature every day.
+However, the way we react to this process will decide the success of our endeavors.
+Your old self cannot sustain your new, everchanging life.
 So in order to tap into your highest potential, you must reinvent yourself.
 To do so, you’ll have to release trauma and your old mindset and carry on forward with an improved mind frame and a pure spirit.

 - Identify your subconscious commitments to address self-sabotage.